kayasax/DiagnostIQ/session_starter.md

 ---

-> **Next Session Goal:** Continue scaling extraction to additional Azure AD documentation and refine UI/UX based on user feedback.
-DiagnosticIQ is now feature-complete for production use.
+> **Next Session Goal:** Overhaul app navigation with category-based browsing and tag cloud functionality.
+Replace quick navigation with more intuitive, scalable navigation that helps users discover content by categories and tags.
+Continue batch extraction of remaining 240+ TSG files.